dpv927/TicTacToe/README.md

 cd tic-tac-toe
 make clean all # Alternatively, use 'make clean-build'
 ```

-If wou want to modify any value or see more compilation commands, just check the makefile.
-This file is well documented, so everything should be
+> **Note**
-very easy to understand to a basic C or Linux user.
+> If wou want to modify any value or see more compilation commands, just check the makefile.
+This file is well documented, so everything should be very easy to understand to a basic C or Linux user.

 ## License
 The entire ttt project is licensed under the [GNU General Public License v2.0](License).
 Please make sure to read the requirements before making any changes to this project.